 - 1/4 cup unsweetened cocoa or less if you like a lighter cocoa frosting

 Cream together butter, sugars, salt, baking soda and powder.
 Add vanilla and eggs.
 Mix well.

 Add flour and peanut butter chips.
 Mix just until flour and chips are blended together.

-After shaping, place the cookie dough in the fridge for 1 hour before baking.
+Shape the cookies into balls (about 3 tablespoons each or use a cookie scoop), place the cookie dough balls in the fridge for 1 hour before baking.

 About 15 minutes before baking, pre-heat oven to 350 degrees and place rack in center of oven.

 Bake 8 cookies per pan, for 10-12 minutes or until set on top and the cookie no longer looks wet.
 Let cookies cool completely before frosting.

 Peanut Butter: Cream together room-temperature butter and powdered sugar.
 Add peanut butter and beat until smooth.
 Add milk a tablespoon at time, just until frosting is smooth and creamy.
 Set aside.

 Chocolate: Cream butter and powdered sugar.
 Add cocoa and vanilla.
 Add milk a tablespoon at a time until frosting is smooth.
 If needed, add more powdered sugar.

 After cookies are cooled, frost with peanut butter frosting.